Jaammerr/The-Dawn-Bot/README.md

 ## ⚠️ Important Notes

 - 🕒 Recommended keepalive interval: 120 seconds
-- 📧 Gmail users: Use App-Specific Passwords
+- 📧 Gmail/Icloud users: Use App-Specific Passwords
 - 🔄 Unverified accounts can be reverified using the register module
 - 💾 Authorization tokens are stored in local database
 - 🤖 External captcha services required (2captcha/anticaptcha)